NVIDIA/NeMo/README.rst

 NVIDIA Transformer Engine is required for LLM and MM domains.
 Although the Transformer Engine is pre-installed in the NVIDIA PyTorch container, you may need to update it to a newer version.

-The Transformer Engine facilitates training with FP8 precision on NVIDIA Hopper GPUs and introduces numerous enhancements for the training of transformer-based models.
+The Transformer Engine facilitates training with FP8 precision on NVIDIA Hopper GPUs and introduces many enhancements for the training of Transformer-based models.
 Refer to `Transformer Enginer <https://docs.nvidia.com/deeplearning/transformer-engine/user-guide/installation.html>`_ for information.

-To install Transformer Engine, run the following code.
+To install Transformer Engine, run the following code:

 .. code-block:: bash